IBM/db2whmigratetocos/README.md

     -  ALLOW_READ_ACCESS - For Offline Admin Move Table, not providing this option will enable online data migration - Optional.
 - --runstats - To trigger external runstats after the table is moved
 - --log-directory-path - Pass the log directory base path to store the log files
+- --enable-ssl - Enable SSL for the connection

 Note: The move command needs to be run in nohup mode to make sure the process does not stop if the client connection in the VM gets disconnected